Torn History, Family Crest & Coats of Arms

 Early Notables of the Torn family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Torn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Torn Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Torn Settlers in United States in the 19th Century

 - Aart Van Torn, who landed in Iowa in 1868

 - Adam Van Torn, who arrived in Iowa in 1868

 Torn Settlers in United States in the 20th Century